yegor256/blog/_drafts/singleton.md

 }
 {% endhighlight %}

-If you're not familiar with JAX-RS, it's a simple MVC architecture, and this `text()` method is a "controller".
-Also, I'm using `SqlSession`, a simple JDBC wrapper from [jcabi-jdbc](http://jdbc.jcabi.com).
+In case you're not familiar with JAX-RS, it's a simple MVC architecture, and this `text()` method is a "controller".
+Additionally, I'm using `SqlSession`, a simple JDBC wrapper from [jcabi-jdbc](http://jdbc.jcabi.com).

 We need that `Database.INSTANCE` to be a singleton, right?
-We need it to be globally available so _any_ MVC controller can get direct access to it.
-Even if we understand and agree that a singleton is an evil thing, what do we replace it with?
+We need it to be globally available so that _any_ MVC controller can have direct access to it.
+Since we all understand and agree that a singleton is an evil thing, what do we replace it with?

 A [dependency injection]({% pst 2014/oct/2014-10-03-di-containers-are-evil %})
 is the answer.

-We need to make this database connection pool a dependency of the controller and ensure it is provided through a constructor.
-In this particular case, for JAX-RS, we can't do it through a constructor thanks to its ugly architecture.
+We need to make this database connection pool dependency of the controller and ensure it's provided through a constructor.
+However, in this particular case, for JAX-RS, we can't do it through a constructor thanks to its ugly architecture.
 But we can create a `ServletContextListener`, instantiate a `Database` in its `contextInitialized()` method, and add that instance as an attribute of `servletContext`.
 Then, inside the controller, we retrieve the servlet context by adding the `javax.ws.rs.core.Context` annotation to a setter and using `getAttribute()` on it.
-It is absolutely terrible and procedural, but it's better than a singleton.
+This is absolutely terrible and procedural, but it's better than a singleton.

 A proper object-oriented design would pass an instance of `Database` to _all_ objects that may need it through their constructors.

-What do we do if there are many dependencies?
+Nonetheless, what do we do if there are many dependencies?
 Do we make a 10-argument constructor?
 No, we don't.
 If our objects really need 10 dependencies to do their work, we need to break them down into smaller ones.